 - Because an extended period of time often exists between issuing statements and determining actual balances, most parties will have already used the original information to make their decisions.
 Knowing the exact number now does not allow them to undo those prior actions.
 There is no discernable benefit from having updated figures as long as the original estimate was reasonable.

 - Financial statements contain numerous estimations and nearly all will prove to be inaccurate to some degree.
 If exactness were required, correcting each of these previously reported figures would become virtually a never-ending task for a company and its accountants.
 Scores of updated statements might have to be issued before a “final” set of financial figures became available after several years.
-For example, the exact life of a building might not be known for 50 years or more.
+For example, the exact life of a building might not be known for fifty years.
 Decision makers want information that is usable as soon as possible.
-Speed in reporting is far more important than absolute precision.
+Speed in reporting is more important than absolute precision.